-Bauder joining Sea-hawks, Johnson set to sail with Clippers
+Bauder soaring with Sea-hawks, Johnson set to sail with Clippers

 Kim Bauder is set to soar with the Memorial University Sea-hawks.

 The all-star left-side hitter is off to St. John's in the fall after a stellar high school career with the Langley Fundamental Titans.

 The Titans finished second at the B.C. senior girls AA provincial championships, with Bauder earning all-star accolades.
 She was also an all-star after helping Langley Fundamental win the Fraser Valley banner.

 Bauder also captained her club team with the Fraser Valley Volleyball Club the past four seasons.